2

 SUMMARY

-Classic Ford Lincoln is looking for entry-level technicians to join our team.
-If you are tired of where you work and want to work in a clean and safe environment, come and see what we have to offer.
-We provide an excellent working environment and temperature-controlled environment.
+Classic Ford is looking for entry-level technicians to join our team.
+If you want to grow your career and want to work in a clean and safe environment, come and see what we have to offer.
+We provide an excellent working environment.
 We offer you the opportunity to grow your career and become a certified technician.
-Come be part of a team determined to be the best in the Carolinas!
+Come be part of our team!

 WE OFFER: